aforward/version_tasks/README.md

 Here's a script to upgrade your package on hex

+    mix do version.up <major|minor|patch>, version.tag && \
+      mix test && \
-    mix do version.up, version.tag, compile, hex.publish
+      mix hex.publish

-Note that the version.up will change the version
+I usually drop this in a `./bin/hexup` bash script in my project, as `mix test` needs the `MIX_ENV=test`, and you cannot combine updating the version number with `hex.publish` as it won't pick up the new version you just created.

 ## License